CTI-Tim/Masters2021-MCP-101/README.md

 myClient.tcpHelperEvent += MyClient_tcpHelperEvent;
 ```

 The event has arguments that will contain information.
-RX is the last packet recieved by the client, Message contains what kind of event was thrown as well as Connected boolean and a status integer.
+RX is the last packet received by the client, Message contains what kind of event was thrown as well as Connected Boolean and a status integer.

 to Send text to the connected device simply send a string to the myClient.TX property.